A few ways of specifying

 </fieldset>

-I’m also going to assume the availability of @media (prefers-color-scheme: dark) for automatic selection, and :has() for manual selection without needing additional JavaScript.
+2. :has() for manual selection without needing additional JavaScript.

-Now to the five techniques.
+Now to the seven techniques.

 1. Write it all out the hard way